LiorNevo/python_pa11y_runner/README.md

 Pa11y Runner
 ===
-`pa11y_runner` is a simple wrapper for the [pa11y](https://pa11y.org/) CLI tool for runnign scans against local copies of websites.
+`pa11y_runner` is a simple wrapper for the [pa11y](https://pa11y.org/) CLI tool for running scans against html source files from websites dowloaded using the browser's "Save as" menu.

-Currently CSV reports are generated for WCAG2A and WCAG2AA standards using both axe and htmlcs runners.
+Currently CSV reports are generated for WCAG2A and WCAG2AA standards using both [axe](https://www.deque.com/axe/) and [htmlcs](https://squizlabs.github.io/HTML_CodeSniffer/) runners.

 ## Features
 - Written in Python